Low cost term life insurance is the most cost effective type of life insurance, but it’s protection is only temporary

 - The cost of the policy will always be the most cost effective compared to other plan designs.

-If you want permanent life insurance term may still be a great choice
+If you want permanent life insurance, term may still be a good choice

 If you are wondering how Term can still be a good choice even though it is a temporary plan design, keep on reading.
 Term normally has a 5, 10, 15, 20, 25 or 30 year term period before it expires.
-But, as I mentioned it can be converted into a permanent Universal Life insurance policy at a specific point in time.
-You can also combine a separate Universal Life policy to have the best of both worlds.
+But, as I mentioned it can be converted into a permanent universal life insurance policy.
+This can be done at a specific point in time designated in your policy.
+You can also combine a separate universal life policy to have the best of both worlds.

 You can buy term insurance for the period of time where you will have the highest financial liabilities.
 The additional universal life insurance policy can be purchased with a lower face amount.
 The universal life policy will still be giving you financial protection long after the term policy has expired.
 This method works out great for people and creates a perfect life insurance portfolio.